bravetechnologycoop/BraveSensor/server/README.md

 Make sure to turn off either the development or production environment as you are doing the password migrations, messaging clients before and after the downtime using PA.

-See the production deployment guide above in the README for updating the environment variables in the BraveSensor-DevOps repository.
+See the production deployment guide above for updating the environment variables in the BraveSensor-DevOps repository, for the production, staging, and development environments.

 ## Twilio Token